-Students are expected to complete a minimum of 240 hours.
-Total hours will vary depending on the placement site, and the learning activities and may be up to 320 hours.
+Students are expected to complete a minimum of 300 hours.
+Total hours will vary depending on the placement site.

 It is the student's responsibility to secure all placement prerequisites/ training requirements well in advance of beginning the placement.
 The faculty will assist with this process and identify any necessary prerequisites.